BRFP-Molecular-Dynamics-2026/Sickle_cell_group/README.md

 # The Fatal Hydrophobic Collapse: Sickle Cell Anemia

-Welcome to our BRFP Molecular Dynamics group project repository.
+Welcome to the BRFP Molecular Dynamics group project repository for Sickle Cell Anemia.

 ## About This Project

 Sickle cell anemia is a genetic disease that affects 8 million people worldwide.
-This happens because there's a genetic mutation in hemoglobin that causes cells to collapse into a crescent shape and blocks regular blood vessels from getting to the rest of the body.
+This happens because a genetic mutation in hemoglobin causes cells to collapse into a crescent shape, blocking regular blood vessels from delivering blood to the rest of the body.
 In this simulation, I compared the regular "Wild" hemoglobin with the "Mutated" sickle cell type using molecular dynamics to simulate both types of hemoglobin in water and generated and compared results.
 I chose Molecular dynamics for this project because these mutations operate at the atomic level, and I'm not just testing their appearance; the way they both move and fold is important too.

 ## Team Members + Contributors
 - Ruwidah Abugana